West Ham United

 Confusingly inside the stadium, there are a number of empty seats on matchday including the away section, even though the game may be ‘sold out.’
 This is because the stadium holds 66,000 but West Ham are only allowed to sell 60,000 seats.
 Rather than having whole sections of seats empty it would appear that the Club have spread them around the stadium.
 Please note that as nearly all League matches will be sold out in advance this season at the London Stadium, then please do not travel unless you already have a ticket.

 There is not much in the way of drinking outlets close to the stadium, so it is mainly the case for visiting fans to drink in Central London or on route.
-Alcohol though is served inside the stadium, although not cheap at £5.10 for a pint of Amstel, or there are bottles of Heineken (£5.10), Bulmers (£5), or small bottles of wine (£5.50), plus cans of Gin & Tonic (£5.50).
-The Club also offers a ‘Pie and a Pint’ for £8.45.
+Alcohol though is served inside the stadium with Amstel on tap or there are bottles of Heineken, Bulmers, or small bottles of wine, plus cans of Gin & Tonic (£5.50).
+The Club also offers a ‘Pie and a Pint’ deal.
 Please note that for certain high profile games then the Club opts not to sell alcohol to visiting fans.

 There are a number of pubs in the centre of Stratford itself, but nearly all of these have declared themselves for home fans only.
 John Ellis a visiting Leicester City fan informs me; ‘Having been turned away from the Wetherspoons pub called the Goldengrove, the doormen pointed us in the direction of the Goose pub at 78 Broadway, where we were made welcome.
 There was a mixture of home and away fans inside and families were also allowed in.
 Adam adds; ‘Before the game, we went to the Hamilton Hall Wetherspoons pub at Liverpool Street Station before journeying to Stratford and the Stadium.
 This pub has been popular with fans visiting London for a game over a number of years’.